borzunov/remoteink/README.md

 4. Check shortcuts scheme.
 Default scheme is designed for keyboards with numpad (see [full description](#default-shortcuts-scheme)).
 If you don't have numpad or this scheme will be uncomfortable for you, you can change it as described [here](#configuration).

-	Note that this shortcuts must not overlap with another system-wide shortcuts.
+	Note that these shortcuts must not overlap with other system-wide shortcuts.

 5. Set up a password to the server: